SnapLogic/documentation/autosync/config-salesforce-acct-as-data-source.md

 Create a new connection configuration for Salesforce by entering the following:

 -   A unique, meaningful name such as `Salesforce-Marketing-Shared`.
 If a configuration with the same name exists, AutoSync displays an `Asset conflict error message`.
+-   Select **Include deleted records** to have AutoSync track deletions.
+On the first load, AutoSync adds all previously deleted records to the destination with a value of `True` in the `IsDeleted` column.
+On synchronization, AutoSync inserts `True` in the `IsDeleted` column for records deleted since the last load.
 -   **Account Properties**:
     -   **Username**: A username for an account with the correct permissions for AutoSync to load and synchronize data.
 For example, `WIN-USER\slogic`.
     -   **Password**: The password for the account.
 Note that multiple retries with an invalid password can cause your account to be locked.